lxg073000/smart/README.md

 // Modular Realtime data using custom useCollection hook increases resuability
 // Firebase Auth Email Provider to manage user creation, login, and logout
+// Firebase v9 to allow for treeshaking and reduced filesize